 - Try This Website Teardown “Twist” to Know What Stops Real Users From Converting, for Business 2 Community

 Please contact me if you would like for me to write for a blog that discusses any combination of UX, user research, design, development, project management, and product management.

-From January to July 2017, I am a student in a business academy for consultants.
-I am working with 7 subject matter experts on the following:
+From January to July 2017, I completed a business academy for consultants.
+I worked with 7 subject matter experts on the following: